Samuel Howell: Life in Colonial Philadelphia

 In Philadelphia's early years there were no separate buildings which served as dance halls, theaters, or clubs — taverns, instead, provided all-purpose service.
 Until the Revolutionary War era, taverns and inns were the largest public buildings in Philadelphia.
 Drinking establishments in Colonial Philadelphia, be they in the form of coffee houses, taverns, or unlicensed "tippling houses", were more than places to drink and dine.
 Taverns were where the community conducted business, got its news, argued politics, attended concerts and auctions, socialized, or just plain got polluted.

 Between Market and Chestnut Streets the embankment staircase of the Crooked Billet Steps rose from the Crooked Billet Wharf to the Tavern.
 The Crooked Billet public landing, located at the foot of Chestnut Street, was a bustling wharf where sailing ships docked to off-load their goods and passengers, and took on -board passengers bound for Europe.
 Regular water taxis sailed from Philadelphia to the New Jersey shore.
 This pier extended from Water Street onto the Delaware River roughly one hundred feet north of the bottom of Chestnut Street.
 The original wharf, warehouses and an inn were built by Alice Guest c 1690.
 The Crooked Billet Tavern and Inn is where, in 1723, Benjamin Franklin had his first hot meal and spent his first night in Philadelphia.
 At one time, it was the tavern of longest uninterrupted operation in the city.

 The Crooked Billet Tavern was located on the site of the present 35 South Front Street, not quite one hundred and fifty feet north of Chestnut Street, and had a frontage of twenty-four feet on both Front and Water streets.
 Since the tavern had been accommodating strangers as early as 1690, it was reputed to be one of the oldest taverns in town.

 Pennsylvania was the overwhelming choice of German immigrants during the middle half of the eighteenth century and Samuel Howell was active in transporting these immigrants.
 Between 1727 and 1775 there were 317 German immigrant voyages employing 190 different captains.
 Quite a diverse group of large and small, Philadelphia and non-Philadelphia merchants, were engaged in shipping German immigrants to Philadelphia.
 When the ships docked at Philadelphia the redemptioner servants were consigned to local merchants who collected the amounts due from their sale.
 Prepaying passengers did not have to be consigned.

 A few merchants specialized in the trade.
 As a group Stedman, Shoemaker, Willing & Morris, Samuel Howell, and Daniel Beneset gained around 60 percent of the consignments.
-Between 1763-1774 Howell had twelve ships carrying a total of 810 adult male immigrants.
+Between 1763 and 1774 Howell had twelve ships carrying a total of 810 adult male immigrants.